Factsheet: Contributing to Regional Growth

 For this award you could enter projects that:

-- demonstrate strong partnerships that engage project proponents with the private sector and local, state and territory government such as projects partnered with Regional Development Australia Committees, Regional Organisations of Councils and Chambers of Commerce and Industry;
+- demonstrate strong partnerships with the private sector, local, state and territory government, community and not for profit organisations and other regional development organisations such as RDAs, Regional Organisations of Councils and Chambers of Commerce and Industry;

-- harness regional potential through collaborative projects that maximise economic growth opportunities, progress infrastructure and other investment;
+- maximise economic growth and development opportunities, progress infrastructure and other investment;

 - improve productivity, employment and workforce skills within the region;